 Maintaining a vertical garden is essential to keep it lush and healthy.
 Here are key maintenance tips:

-• Watering: Regularly check the moisture levels of the soil.
-Indoor green walls may require more frequent watering compared to outdoor ones.
+- Watering: Regularly check the soil’s moisture levels.
+Indoor green walls may require more frequent watering than outdoor ones.
 Water the plants when the soil feels dry to the touch, but avoid overwatering, which can lead to root rot.

 Step 5: Troubleshooting Common Issues

-Even with proper care, you may encounter some common issues with vertical gardens.
+You may encounter some common issues with vertical gardens, even with proper care.
 Here’s how to address them:

-• Wilting Plants: Wilting can result from underwatering or insufficient light.
-Check the soil moisture and ensure your plants are getting the right amount of light.
+- Wilting Plants: Wilting can result from underwatering or insufficient light.
+Check the soil moisture and ensure your plants get the right light.
 Adjust the watering schedule or relocate the green wall if needed.

 Conclusion

 Designing and installing a vertical garden can transform any space, adding beauty and greenery to both indoor and outdoor environments.
 By carefully planning, designing, and maintaining your green wall, you can create a thriving vertical garden that enhances your living space and brings the benefits of nature right to your wall.
-Embrace the art of vertical gardening and enjoy the aesthetic and environmental benefits it offers.
+Embrace the art of vertical gardening and enjoy its aesthetic and environmental benefits.